The Suite Life of Zack & Cody: Video games

 The series has spawned three video games entitled The Suite Life of Zack & Cody: Tipton Caper for the Game Boy Advance, The Suite Life of Zack & Cody: Tipton Trouble, and The Suite Life of Zack & Cody: Circle of Spies for the Nintendo DS.
 They were developed by Artificial Mind and Movement and published by Buena Vista Games, with the exception of Circle of Spies, which was published by Disney Interactive Studios.

 Books

-The Suite Life of Zack & Cody had a number of novels based on episodes of the series, as well as original books.

-Disney Press has released several books based on the shows including The Suite Life of Zack & Cody: Tipton Caper, The Suite Life of Zack & Cody: Tipton Trouble, and The Suite Life of Zack & Cody: Circle of Spies novels based on the television episodes and video games.

-Merchandise

-Merchandise based on the series include clothing, bags, bedding, and toys.
+Five novels adapting episodes of the series were published between May 2006 and January 2007.
+A film comic adapting several episodes was released under Tokyopop's Cine-manga brand in July 2007.